IceCreamYou/Chrome-BigConsole/README.md

 ## Known issues

-- The `console` functions (for example, `console.log()`) currently do not log to BigConsole.
+- The `console` functions (for example, `console.log()`) currently only log to BigConsole if they are called from within BigConsole.
 It would be nice if BigConsole showed everything the normal console shows and vice versa.
 - It would be nice if large objects were printed in a collapsed format and only expanded when clicked on.
-- The pretty-printing of most objects takes up an unnecessary amount of space.
+The pretty-printing of most objects takes up an unnecessary amount of space.
 - If a single run of the code in BigConsole creates console logs of multiple types, the output is not guaranteed to be in the same order in which the logs were created.